The Best Credit Cards of January 2022

 1. Ease of payment

-Credit cards are accepted by most retailers nowadays, and you won't have to worry about losing cash or fumbling with change at the register.
+Credit cards are accepted by most retailers nowadays.
+When you use a credit card, you don’t have to worry about losing cash or fumbling with change at the register.

 2. Simplified recordkeeping